-Figure 4.12 below presents the percentage of households with at least one savings account by district.
-It shows about a third (37%) of households in Muhanga district have at least one savings account, ranking the district in the last 16 districts countrywide which are below the national level of 39.4% of households with at least one savings account.
+Figure 4.12 presents the percentage of households with at least one saving account by district.
+It shows that 38.8% of households in Rusizi district have at least one saving account, ranking it seventh last of all districts on this indicator.
+This is below the national average of 39.4% of households with at least one saving account.

-At the sub-national level, 60.4% of urban households have at least one savings account and 35.8% in rural areas.
-Apart from Kigali City, which has the highest percentage of households with at least one savings account, the predominantly rural provinces vary between 33.8% and 40.1%.
+At the sub-national level, 60.4% of urban households have at least one saving account; the figure is 35.8% in rural areas.
+Apart from Kigali City, which has the highest percentage of households with at least one saving account, the predominantly rural provinces vary between 33.8% and 40.1%.